- The project re-envisions an office complex, by turning a central parking lot into a green space. The project redevelops a degraded sites.

 - The project provides benefits beyond its own footprint, connecting to the greater shopping network close by and offering an event lawn for the neighborhood.

 * The tree average for water interception is 500 gallons.
 American’s use an average of 100 gallons of water per day (EPA’s water trivia facts)

 **120 pounds of CO2 per tree annually (This number is based on an average from the National Tree Benefits Calculator) One car produces an average of 8,320 pounds of CO2 per year.
 Each vehicle drives an average of 11,318 miles per year.
 (The Code of Federal Regulations - 40 CFR 600.113)

-Built and developed by Hines in the 1960’s and 1970’s the two existing office buildings are slated for redevelopment to bring in fresh retail and office space.
+Built and developed by Hines in the 1960’s and 1970’s, the two existing office buildings are slated for redevelopment to bring in fresh retail and office space.
 In an effort to improve tenant and visitor experience OJB was hired to transform an old single use surface parking lot into a new park space.
-The intent is to re-imagine the traditional workplace open space by helping to blur the line between work and play, along with socializing and conferencing.
-The design takes an innovate approach to creating people-spaces, while maintaining functional, vehicular circulation.
-By pushing the cars and parking to the periphery of the site, the focus is shifted to the user by creating a new contiguous, pedestrian focused space.
+The intent is to re-imagine the traditional workplace open space by blurring the line between work and play, socializing and conferencing.
+The design takes an innovative approach to creating people-spaces, while maintaining functional, vehicular circulation.
+By pushing the cars and parking to the periphery of the site, the focus shifts to the user with a new contiguous, pedestrian-focused space.

-Through these substantive moves the site’s mature live oak trees will be utilized to help shape these new people-spaces.
-In addition to the large trees, shade structures, seating decks and an open lawn will create diverse, flexible programmatic opportunities for current and future tenants, helping to shape the public’s idea of what functional outdoor spaces can be in Houston.
-The new outdoor park will also include water features, a performance pavilion, gaming area with ping-pong and bocce, flexible seating and a strong botanical experience.
+Through these substantive moves, the site’s mature live oak trees help shape these new people-spaces.
+In addition to the large trees, shade structures, seating decks and an open lawn will create diverse, flexible programmatic opportunities for current and future tenants.
+The new outdoor park also includes water features, a performance pavilion, a game area with ping-pong and bocce, flexible seating and a strong botanical experience.

 Location: Houston, TX